mustakimur/COIN-Attacks/scripts/EXPERIMENT.md

 7)null pointer dereference
 8)ineffectual condition

-# use the number to test one of the benchmark
+# use the number to test one of the stack memory leak benchmark
-1
+5

 # The will trigger the benchmark compilation and run the analysis.
 # The report will be available in the current direct as coin_report<benchmark_id>